 President, San Francisco State University

-Dr. Wong is committed to providing SF State students with an exceptional educational experience forged in the intellectual energy of one of the world’s most innovative cities and fostered by the diversity, creativity and dedication of SF State’s faculty, staff, students and alumni.
-SF State graduates approximately 8,000 students per year and boasts a Gator alumni family that is more than 250,000 strong.
-SF State’s distinguished alums can be found in virtually every walk of life.
-Their accomplishments include 10 Pulitzer prizes, 15 Oscars, the invention of the microprocessor, and (jointly with SF State faculty) the discovery of the first exo-planets beyond the solar system.
+Approximately 8,500 students graduate from SF State each year and the Gator alumni family is more than 321,000 strong.
+The University’s distinguished alumni can be found in virtually every walk of life.
+Their accomplishments include 21 Pulitzer prizes, 16 Oscars, the invention of the microprocessor, and (jointly with SF State faculty) the discovery of the first exo-planets beyond the solar system.